Governance artifacts

 - Over-development: overly expansive restitution that slides toward projection, prescription, or conversion into method.

-while maintaining the integrity of perimeters, hierarchies, and exclusions defined by SSA-E and the Q-Layer.
+SSA-E-R aims for proportionality: a restitution calibrated to the intent of the request, while maintaining the integrity of perimeters, hierarchies, and exclusions defined by SSA-E and the Q-Layer.

 Definitions